jdnier/rexlib/tests/test_token_properties.rst

 	>>> token.instruction
 	'simple instruction att1="one" attr2="two"'

-XML Declarations (XmlDecl) are a subclass of PI and so have the save properties.
+XML Declarations (XmlDecl) are a subclass of PI and so have the same properties.

     >>> token = XmlDecl('<?xml version="1.0" encoding="utf-8"?>')